 Yusor Mohammad’s best friend Amira Ata has described Hicks showing up at her apartment with a rifle when she was playing Risk, to complain about the music being too loud:

-‘I don’t know if I believe she was targeted for her beliefs.
-I don”t think so – I think the shooter, Craig Steven Hicks, is just an angry person.
-I know Yusor didn”t do anything to him – there’s no way she could have said even one thing wrong to him because she doesn’t get mad.
+“I don’t know if I believe she was targeted for her beliefs.
+I don”t think so I think the shooter, Craig Steven Hicks, is just an angry person.
+I know Yusor didn”t do anything to him there’s no way she could have said even one thing wrong to him because she doesn’t get mad.
 She never says anything back even if someone yells at her.
-Her husband is even nicer, her sister is even nicer – none of them would have said anything to make someone that angry.’
+Her husband is even nicer, her sister is even nicer none of them would have said anything to make someone that angry.”

-‘If it wasn’t a hate crime, what was it?
+“If it wasn’t a hate crime, what was it?
 If you have a problem with your neighbors, you write a letter; you don’t shoot people.
 I think they were targeted because they were different.
-He was always so annoyed with them for little things.’
+He was always so annoyed with them for little things.”

 Perhaps the trial and investigation will uncover the motive for it, but right now, I want to remember the three people whose smiling faces in a photograph were the first thing that jumped into my mind when I woke up last night.

-‘We’ll be doing extractions, fillings, root canals and oral hygiene instruction to those most in need… Let’s relieve their pain.
+We”ll be doing extractions, fillings, root canals and oral hygiene instruction to those most in need… Let’s relieve their pain.
 If you want to make a difference in the life of a child most in need, then I urge you to take advantage of this opportunity.

-Many people with their talents and abilities do nothing but try to get rich.
+Many people with their talents, education and abilities do nothing but try to get rich.
 But these were lives already dedicated to healing and helping others.
 I want to celebrate that, and take inspiration from their humanity, optimism and generosity, before the scowling little man with the pistol went next door to perform the single act that he will ever be remembered for.